Career of Lionel Messi: 2021–2022: First season adjustments and seventh Ballon d'Or

 On 10 August, Messi joined French club Paris Saint-Germain (PSG) on a free transfer.
-He signed a two-year deal until June 2023 with an option for an extra year.
-Messi chose 30 as his squad number, the same he wore as a teenager when he made his senior debut for Barcelona.
+He signed a two-year contract which kept him with the club until June 2023, with an option for an extra year.
+He chose 30 as his squad number, the same number he wore as a teenager when he made his senior debut for Barcelona.
+On 29 August, Messi made his debut for PSG, and on 28 September he scored his first goal for the club.
+In November, he scored his first goal for PSG in a Ligue 1 match.

-Messi made his debut for the club on 29 August, coming on as a substitute in the second half of a 2–0 away win over Reims in Ligue 1.
-On 28 September, he scored his first goal for the club, a strike from the edge of the 18-yard box in a 2–0 Champions League group stage home win over former manager Pep Guardiola's Manchester City.
-On 21 November, Messi scored his first Ligue 1 goal in a 3–1 home victory over Nantes.
-Later that month, he provided a hat-trick of assists for the fifth time in his career as PSG beat Saint-Étienne 3–1 away from home.
-Having scored 40 goals at club and international level for the calendar year and helped Argentina win the 2021 Copa América, Messi received a record seventh Ballon d'Or on 29 November.

-On 13 March, following their Champions League elimination against Real Madrid in the round of 16, in which Messi missed a penalty in the first leg, he and his Neymar were booed by some of the PSG fans, something which the then-PSG manager Mauricio Pochettino condemned.
-On 23 April, he helped PSG clinch their 10th Ligue 1 title after scoring from a strike outside the 18-yard box in a 1–1 draw against Lens at home.
-Messi finished his debut season with 11 goals and 14 assists across all competitions.
-He failed to reach double figure league goals for the first time since 2005–06, ending the campaign with six.
+On 13 March, PSG was eliminated from the Champions League in the round of 16, during which Messi had missed a penalty kick.
+He and Neymar were booed by some PSG fans, behaviour which was condemned by PSG manager Mauricio Pochettino.
+On 23 April, Messi helped PSG clinch their 10th Ligue 1 title by scoring his team's only goal in a 1–1 draw against Lens.
+However, he struggled throughout the season, scoring a total of 6 goals in the league.
+This was the first time since 2005–06 that he failed to reach double figure league goals.
+Across all competitions, Messi finished his debut season with 11 goals and 14 assists.

 2022–2023: Return to form and departure

-After adjusting to his new surroundings and settling in Paris, under new coach Christophe Galtier, Messi returned to his preferred free attacking role; the playmaker behind two strikers, in an attacking trident with Neymar and Kylian Mbappé, quickly regaining his form by starting off the new season on 31 July by scoring PSG's first goal in a 4–0 victory over Nantes in the Trophée des Champions at the Bloomfield Stadium, winning his second trophy with PSG.
+Under new coach Christophe Galtier, Messi returned to his preferred role as a playmaker behind two strikers.
+He started off the season on 31 July by scoring PSG's first goal in a 4–0 victory over Nantes in the Trophée des Champions, thus winning his second trophy with PSG.